Holy Himalaya Eco Trek

 1,400 m.

 Our trip begins today in Kathmandu, Nepal.
-After clearing through immigration and customs at the airport, we are met by our friendly staff and transferred to our hotel in the heart of the city, Thamel.
-The area is within walking distance of all major restaurants, unique shops, and well-equipped outdoor gear outfitters to help us purchase any trekking gear that we may require.
-The afternoon is left open to rest and explore the surrounding local attractions.
+After going through immigration and customs, after arrival at the airport, we are met with our friendly staff and transferred to our hotel in the central part of the city named Thamel.
+The locale is within walking distance of major restaurants, unique shops, and extremely well-equipped outdoor gear outfitters that will help us buy any trekking gear that might be required.
+The afternoon is left open to rest and see the local attractions around the area.

 2